 What kind of paddleboards do you have for rent?

-We have a fleet of all-purpose boards ranging from 10 – 12 feet in length from Amundson https://www.amundsonsup.com/and https://www.c4waterman.com/in both fiberglass and high-quality inflatable designs.
+We have a fleet of all-purpose boards ranging from 10 – 12 feet in length from Amundson https://www.amundsonsup.com/ and high quality inflatable SUPs by Badfish https://badfishsup.com .
 PFDs are required while paddling in all US Coast Guard Inland Waterways including all of the Puget Sound.

 Is Safety Gear included?

 YES – as with all activities offered by Vashon Adventures safety is our number one focus.
-Personal flotation devices (PFDs aka. life jackets), bilge pumps, paddle floats and skirts are all offered as part of your rental.
+Personal flotation devices (PFDs aka. life jackets), bilge pumps, paddle floats and skirts are all offered as part of your kayak rental and SUP users have waist belt PFDs .

 Are there options that are safe for novice paddlers?